 The CenturyLink Marketplace Provider Program Guide is designed to outline the process expectations for technology companies seeking to integrate their products and services into the CenturyLink Marketplace.
-Partners who enter this program and meet the certification requirements will be eligible to have their approved technology listed in the CenturyLink Marketplace.
-To express interest in joining the program, prospective partners can visit the CenturyLink Marketplace Provider Program web page, reach out to their sales account manager directly, or email the Marketplace team.
+Providers who enter this program and meet the certification requirements will be eligible to have their approved technology listed in the CenturyLink Marketplace.
+To express interest in joining the program, prospective Providers can visit the CenturyLink Marketplace Provider Program web page, reach out to their sales account manager directly, or email the Marketplace team.

 - CenturyLink Marketplace Applicant, Candidate and Provider firms

 - CenturyLink Employees